-With the wild weather of February and early March behind us, and the return to more normal spring weather, we’re starting to see winter damage on many plants, especially broadleafed evergreens.
+With the wild weather of late December and early January behind us, and the return to more normal winter weather, we’re starting to see winter damage on many plants, especially broadleafed evergreens.
 Even ‘hardy’ evergreens and some conifers that experienced the sustained cold winds are showing some damage.

 Where is the winter damage the worst?
-In areas that get the full brunt of the Fraser outflow winds – Sumas, Lynden, Everson in Whatcom County are definitely seeing damage.
+In areas that get the full brunt of the Fraser outflow winds – Sumas, Lynden, Everson, Ferndale in Whatcom County are definitely seeing damage.
 We’re also hearing of damage further south, where temperatures dipped to 10°F or lower.
-Plants that took the mild January weather as a sign of spring and were starting to grow are also showing damage.
+Plants that took the mild November weather as a “no need to go fully dormant” are also showing damage.
 And winter damage is showing up even on native conifers that have been drought stressed for the last few summers.
 All of these factors have lead to some brown leaves and needles.

 What can a gardener do?
 The simplest answer is, wait.
-With spring warmth and rainfall, plants are starting to wake up.
-As new growth starts, you should be able to see what is just wind burned, and what might be dead.
+As new growth starts this spring, you should be able to see what is just wind burned, and what might be dead.
 Most broadleafed evergreens can be cut back to where new growth is pushing.
 For conifers, the burned needles will drop as new buds push.
 The plant make look a little sparse for a year or two, but should recover.

 What about fruit trees?
-Were they hurt by the cold February?
-For the most part, we’re only seeing a little damage on Japanese plum blossoms.
-But this can be a win-win situation for us; with good pollination weather now that the plums are blooming, some damage will mean less fruit thinning this summer on these trees.
+Were they hurt by the cold?
+For the most part, healthy, established fruit trees may see some bud damage.
+But this can be a win-win situation for us; if we have good pollination weather this spring, some damage will mean less fruit thinning this summer on these trees.